Love? That was not what I expected.

 We have many resources at PositivePsychology.com that will help you to build your strengths.

-What strengths protect your family?
-Recognize and grow these strengths using the Family Tree of Strengths worksheet.
+What strengths do you use in your professional role?
+Recognize and grow these strengths using the Workplace Strengths Cards worksheet.

 Finally, the Maximizing Strengths Masterclass© is the ultimate tool in helping yourself and others identify and develop their strengths.
 This coaching package is just what you need to become a strengths-based practitioner and help clients reach their potential.